Substance Abuse Counselor Masters Degree Programs

 Admission requirements for a master's degree program in substance abuse counseling typically include a bachelor's degree and a minimum GRE score.
 Some programs also require prior undergraduate or graduate coursework in areas such as social sciences, counseling, research and statistics.

-Substance abuse counseling master's degree programs often include an internship, in addition to classes such as the following:
+Substance abuse counseling master's degree programs often provide study in treatment and prevention methods for substance abusers.
+Most programs include an internship, in addition to classes such as the following:

 - Group counseling techniques